rafaelrsilva/viper-base-ios/README.md

 ### Contracts

 The contracts define how the communication between the layers will be made.
-Consists of 5 contracts:
+A module consists of 5 contracts:

 #### View Contract